Updated 29 November 2019

 From 9 July to 9 September 2019, MBIE released an Options Paper for consultation.
 This paper was informed by the issues stage and by an independent economic analysis of the Plant Varieties Innovation system commissioned by MBIE.
 The Options Paper set out options for changing the PVR Act and, where supported by the analysis, some preferred options.
 Further feedback was received via this consultation, and via a PVR hui held in Wellington in August 2019.

-Once policy decisions have been made by Cabinet, new legislation will be drafted and is expected to be introduced to Parliament in May 2020.
+New legislation is now expected to be introduced to Parliament in May 2020.
 Members of the public will have a further opportunity to make submissions on the Bill at the select committee stage.